innoq/ml-ops.org/content/motivation.md

 In order to take full advantage of the built ML model by making it available to our core software system, we would need to incorporate the trained ML model into the core codebase.
 That means, we need to deploy the ML model into production.
 By deploying models, other software systems can supply data to these and get predictions, which are in turn populated back into the software systems.
-Therefore, the full advantage of ML models is only possible through ML model deployment.
+Therefore, the full advantage of ML models is only possible through the ML model deployment.

 However, according to a report by Algorithmia ["2020 State of Enterprise Machine Learning"](https://info.algorithmia.com/hubfs/2019/Whitepapers/The-State-of-Enterprise-ML-2020/Algorithmia_2020_State_of_Enterprise_ML.pdf?utm_campaign=The%20Batch&utm_source=hs_email&utm_medium=email&utm_content=80984419&_hsenc=p2ANqtz--sz-e2gfqUeDvVSmjsXfvwOnLHB2ZkSdQsO1IRRAdnBIb0emf-JTh8NnwFxB-FeZberIw7_rI9ERTy8zFW8jvoTzjOfA&_hsmi=80984419), many companies haven't figured out how to achieve their ML/AI goals.
 Because bridging the gap between ML model building and practical deployments is still a challenging task.
-There’s a fundamental difference between building a Jupyter notebook model and experimenting with it, and deploying a ML model into a production system that generates business value.
+There’s a fundamental difference between building a Jupyter notebook model and experimenting with it and deploying an ML model into a production system that generates business value.
-Although AI budgets are on the rise, only [22 percent of companies](https://designingforanalytics.com/resources/failure-rates-for-analytics-bi-iot-and-big-data-projects-85-yikes/) that use machine learning have successfully deployed a ML model into production.
+Although AI budgets are on the rise, only [22 percent of companies](https://designingforanalytics.com/resources/failure-rates-for-analytics-bi-iot-and-big-data-projects-85-yikes/) that use machine learning have successfully deployed an ML model into production.

 <img src="../img/ML-deployment_Gap.jpg " alt="ML Deployment Gap" width="900"/>

 [Figure Source](https://algorithmia.com/state-of-ml?utm_medium=website&utm_source=interactive-page&utm_campaign=IC-1912-2020-State-of-ML&_hsenc=p2ANqtz-_WbXKYLnpgf4zi4OZTNYmNgCRPIFFEqmW-Cqi2Px_T1K2wkIJvDt7KdCxB5vXAPmGirLi7ukZTykxeUh9vmHdn7dRF9g&_hsmi=81660946)

 The ["2020 State of Enterprise Machine Learning"](https://info.algorithmia.com/hubfs/2019/Whitepapers/The-State-of-Enterprise-ML-2020/Algorithmia_2020_State_of_Enterprise_ML.pdf?utm_campaign=The%20Batch&utm_source=hs_email&utm_medium=email&utm_content=80984419&_hsenc=p2ANqtz--sz-e2gfqUeDvVSmjsXfvwOnLHB2ZkSdQsO1IRRAdnBIb0emf-JTh8NnwFxB-FeZberIw7_rI9ERTy8zFW8jvoTzjOfA&_hsmi=80984419) report is based on a survey of nearly 750 people including machine learning practitioners, managers for machine learning projects, and executives at tech firms.
-Half of the respondents answered that their company takes between a week and three months to deploy a ML model.
+Half of the respondents answered that their company takes between a week and three months to deploy an ML model.
 About 18 percent stated that it takes from three months to a year.
 According to the report *"The main challenges people face when developing ML capabilities are scale, version control, model reproducibility, and aligning stakeholders"*.